persteenolsen/pso-gatsby-blog-one/src/posts/2026-04-29-python-fastapi-auth-dl-four.md

 Python FastAPI with JWT Auth predicting House Prices using PyTorch and focusing on Tests (v8) - hosted at Vercel Cloud using Serverless Functions

-This version is using the Ames Housing Dataset predicting houce prices by a PyTorch-trained MLP model exported to ONNX format ready for running at various platforms and focusing of different kinds of Tests
+This version is using the Ames Housing Dataset predicting houce prices by a PyTorch-trained MLP model exported to ONNX format ready for running at various platforms and focusing of different kinds of Tests and a Vue 3 SPA

 <p><a href="https://fastapi-jwt-auth-dl-four.vercel.app/docs" target="_blank" title="FastAPI predicting house prices by PyTorch">Try the demo by OpenAPI...</a></p>